edwardkslam/australian_seasonal_flu/README.md

 "mean_epi_size" = mean of "incidence_per_mil" across all epidemics of all subtypes, within that particular "city" \

 ### epi_table_no_corrections.csv
 Here, we make no assumptions about the existence of potential mis-identifications: "reference_strain" in "epi_table_no_corrections.csv" is derived from "reference_strain" in "raw_data.csv".
+Colnames are the same as "epi_table.csv".

 ### mean_fortnightly_climate_30years.csv
 For each of the five cities, daily mean temperature (°C) and relative humidity (%) values from 1985 to 2015 were retrieved from TuTiempo (https://en.tutiempo.net/).
 We then calculated the mean absolute humidity (g/m3) values for each two-week period over the 31 years.
 The "historic average" mean climatic values for each of the 26 two-week periods of the year were also calculated.